Taylor Walls Player Props: Rays vs. Blue Jays

 Taylor Walls At The Plate

-- Walls has had a base hit in six of nine games this year, and multiple hits once.
+- Walls has had a base hit in seven of 10 games this year, and multiple hits once.

-- He has not hit a long ball in his nine games this year.
+- He has hit a home run in one of 10 games, and in 3.1% of his plate appearances.

-- Walls has driven in a run twice this season, but just one in each of those games.
+- Walls has driven in a run in three games this season (30.0%), but has had no multiple-RBI games.

-- In six games this year (66.7%), he has scored, including multiple runs twice.
+- In seven games this season (70.0%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.